 - Transfer Servers for details on which servers within JASMIN have GridFTP available.

-- Transfers to/from ARCHER/RDF for details of different routes affecting your choice of server (since this is the one of the most likely places to which JASMIN users will want to transfer data to/from)
+- Transfers from ARCHER2 for details of different routes affecting your choice of server (since this is the one of the most likely places to which JASMIN users will want to transfer data to/from)

 Establishing a connection

 Since you will be using SSH as the authentication mechanism, you should ensure that your initial connection to the JASIMN transfer server is made with the -A option enabled, to enable agent forwarding: